ddonche/voltaire/README.md

 something, the database will be hit 100 times.
 For larger amounts, use the up/down methods instead._

 To recap:
-*incrementing and decrementing by 1 or a small number, use the _plus_ or _minus_ methods below; _this way guards against concurrency_
+-incrementing and decrementing by 1 or a small number, use the _plus_ or _minus_ methods below; _this way guards against concurrency_
-*increasing and decreasing by larger amounts for rarer actions or if you don't care about concurrency, user _up_ and _down_ methods below
+-increasing and decreasing by larger amounts for rarer actions or if you don't care about concurrency, user _up_ and _down_ methods below

 Whichever of the two ways you decide to use, the parameters are the same:
 Each method takes 3 arguments: